 I want to help people understand the idea of "analysis paralysis" and when and how they do it.
 I want to help them understand that sometimes their minds and intellects are distracting and diverting them from their goals rather than helping them to achieve them.

-But how do you intellectually explain to someone that their over-intellectualization is just them avoiding their anxieties and emotional problems, their real problems.
+But how do you intellectually explain to someone that their over-intellectualization is just them avoiding their anxieties and emotional problems, their real problems?
 How do you get them to understand that when they perceive everything through an intellectual lens?
-How do you show them that most of their planning and studying has been a means to AVOID their goals rather than a means to ACHIEVE their goals?
+How do you show them that most of their planning and studying and strategizing has been a means to avoid their goals rather than a means to achieve their goals?
 How do you distinguish between that fine line of planning just enough and planning way too much?
 Where is that line?

 I think the line between analysis and over-analysis is where more thinking makes action less likely rather than more likely.